Best of fall

 A birder releases a goshawk from Hawk Ridge.

-On the east side of the marsh, Mayville holds Audubon Days the first weekend of October.
+On the east side of the marsh, Mayville holds Audubon Days the first full weekend of October, or Oct.
+6-8 in 2017.

 Best road trip